bphopkins/texmf/README.md

 ## Instructions

+These instructions are generalizable to different locations -- for example, if you want to make it the location of a cloned GitHub repository.

 1. Create a folder called `texmf` where you would like your custom macro files to be stored (mine is in the home directory of my USB stick). **The location of this folder cannot be changed without having to go through these steps again.**
     - Inside `texmf`, create a folder called `tex`.